Events and Programs

 In addition to the After-school program, St. Andrew’s offers a variety of experiences that enhance the academic program and create varied cultural/social opportunities.
 These range from the sublime—the Chorus’s annual Holiday Vespers—to the outrageous—the Polar Saints monthly dip in Narragansett Bay, despite, or because of, cold weather!

-Senior Mountain Day - Every year in early September, the Senior class, along with Head Master Martin and the Class advisers, climbs Mt.
+Senior Mountain Day - Every year in early September, the Senior class, along with the Headmaster and the Class advisers, climbs Mt.
 Monadnock in New Hampshire.

 Spirit Week/Olympiad Day - Spirit Week pits class against class in the race to see which has the most school spirit.
 Spirit Week culminates in Olympiad Day, a goofy and fun series of events that has everyone laughing.
 The class with the most spirit earns a dress-down day!

-Edward C. Barrett ’31 Pie and Tart Race - In October, the School sponsors the Edward C. Barrett ’31 Pie Race, as the opening event of Parents Weekend.
+Edward C. Barrett ’31 Pie Race - In October, the School sponsors the Edward C. Barrett ’31 Pie Race, as the opening event of Parents Weekend.
 The late Ed Barrett was an Alumnus, a King Medal winner, a teacher, and a member of our Board of Trustees.
 The Pie Race is a one mile run, jog, or walk, open to all students, staff, and friends who wish to participate.
-Boy and girl winners receive their own home-baked apple pie from Ed Barrett’s wife, Ruth—and everyone enjoys pie and cider provided by the Dining Hall.
+In the past, boy and girl winners would receive their own home-baked apple pie from Ed Barrett’s wife, Ruth.
+Today, we continue this tradition and after winners are recognized, everyone enjoys pie and cider provided by the St. Andrew's School Dining Hall staff.

-Parents Weekend - The entire community of St. Andrew's is invited to this special reception and announcement.
-On Friday, join us for the Barrett '31 Apple Tart Fun Run and Pie Race.
-Later, parents can attend the Senior class’s annual Dinner for Tips fundraiser in the Dining Hall—the Seniors serve dinner, and the parents tip!
-Saturday is devoted to visiting classes, meetings with teachers and advisors, class fundraisers, and scheduled athletic events.
+Parents Weekend and Alumni Homecoming - The entire community of St. Andrew's is invited to this special reception and announcement.
+On Thursday, join us for the Barrett '31 Apple Pie Race.
+The next day, parents can attend the Senior class’s annual Dinner for Tips fundraiser in the Dining Hall—the Seniors serve dinner, and the parents tip!
+Saturday is devoted to visiting classes, meetings with teachers and advisers, class fundraisers, and scheduled athletic events.

 Autumn Artisan Craft Festival - St. Andrew’s Parent Association (SAPA) coordinates the Annual Autumn Artisan Craft Festival and the event features artists and crafts people from the New England region.
 Everyone is invited to purchase these handcrafted items including, jewelry, clothing, wreaths, centerpieces, art work, and much more, just in time for the holidays.
 The Harvest Moon Café is open throughout the day during the event, offering delicious food items for both breakfast and lunch as a result of local business sponsorship.
 Items donated from each Exhibitor/Vendor are raffled off as prizes for all those attending this amazing event.